GrekkoGIS/grekko/README.md

 - various methods of execution
 - gitops & firecracker
 - space datasets
-- 3d navigation (like googl earth, but using foss datasets)
+- 3d navigation (like google earth, but using foss datasets)
 - routing(real routing)
 - using distance matricess
 - using osm for geocoding